 4. Which one book did you love so much you would try to persuade any and everyone to read?

-5. What one piece of advice would you share to a newbie book blogger?
+5. What one piece of advice would you share with a newbie book blogger?

 6. Which indie author would you recommend and why?